Buying a car through a personal loan

 - You choose the loan period (12, 24, 36 months and so on), but remember – the longer the term the more you pay in interest overall.
 For example, if you were to borrow £10,000 over two years at 5.9% APR, the interest cost would be £614.
 Borrow the same amount over five years and it would be £1,541.

 - Unlike with other forms of credit, you own the car while paying off the loan so if you got into financial difficulties you could sell it.
-To be on the safe side, check with the lender that this would be the case before taking out the loan.
+Check with the lender this would be the case before taking out the loan.

 Cons of personal loans

-If you’re planning to borrow just under £3000 or just under £5,000, it may be worth borrowing a little extra in order to get a cheaper rate.
+If you’re planning to borrow just under £3000, it might be worth borrowing a little extra in order to get a cheaper rate.
+This is also true if you want to borrow just under £5,000.

 For instance, the APR for loans of £3,000-£4,999 could be 12%, yet as little as 5% for loans of £5,000-£7,499.

-- You may need to wait for the money to come through, although some lenders make funds available almost immediately.
+- You might need to wait for the money to come through, although some lenders make funds available almost immediately.

 - Personal loans aren’t always the cheapest way of borrowing.
 Sometimes car dealers offer 0% or very low interest deals to shift their stock, often on a ‘flat rate interest’ basis.
 But make sure you also ask what the annual percentage rate (APR) is as well, as it includes all other charges as well as the interest.
 When comparing loans, always focus on the APR and the total amount payable.

-- Taking out a personal loan may affect your credit rating.
+- Taking out a personal loan might affect your credit rating.
 Be careful about this if, for example, you’re also planning to take out a mortgage.

 Use our loan calculator to work out your repayments